OskarLiew/oskarliew.com/content/posts/stop-worrying-and-love-the-terminal.md

   - Tools
 ---

-This post is a reflection on how how my view of the terminal changed from intimidating and esoteric to `$HOME` sweet `$HOME`.
+This post is a reflection on how my view of the terminal changed from intimidating and esoteric to `$HOME` sweet `$HOME`.
 The terminal has become an incrediby productive tool for myself that I use all the time.
 The reasons why you would want to use a terminal instead of GUI-based tools are many.